HalukSumen/Image_Classification_Intel/README.md

 ### 4 - Data Preprocessing

-For preparing datasets to the model I made data processing which is reshaping columns from (784) to (28,28,1), and for seperate vector I save label feature then process test and train data.
+For preparing datasets to the model I used ImageDataGenerator for rescaling which is __1/255.0__.

+processing which is reshaping columns from (784) to (28,28,1), and for seperate vector I save label feature then process test and train data.
 After that I split train set into train and validation dataset.
 Validation set contains %30 of original train dataset and split will be 0.7/0.03.
 Later this process I controlled distribution of labels in train dataset and validation dataset.

 <p align="center">
   <img width="750" height="500" src="https://github.com/HalukSumen/FashionMnist/blob/main/images/number%20of%20items%20in%20each%20class%20in%20dataset.png">